nielskee/draft-articles/TechnicalHiringPart2.md

   role, should it not be the centrepiece of the live interview?
 More in the next post on that.

-- Don't sleepwalk into outsourcing your technical interview to an online platform.
-Some aspects of hiring are _just hard work_, and you need to be prepared to put in the personal effort with candidates as part of the live interview for the more challenging parts of your tech selection.

-- If you absolutely must use a tool like HackerRank, build your challenge sensibly.
+- If you absolutely must use a tool like HackerRank, at least build your challenge sensibly.
 Rather than off-the-shelf coding challenges, consider creating your own.
-Use a (small!) mix of multiple choice, subjective questions and a coding challenge.
-And if your live technical interview is going to be based on algo problem solving, consider something with a different focus for the screen.
+Use a (small!) mix of multiple choice, subjective questions and a coding challenge at the simpler end of the spectrum.

 - Remember, this should never be the main event, just the warm-up act.
-It's a screen, so size it appropriately.
-There's a "yay, add to basket!" mentality I think some technical interviewers suffer from when they're creating these tests, but you're not doing your company any favours by making this excessive.
-Be **very generous indeed** on the time allowance - creating a false sense of urgency for the candidate is unrealistic, pointless and counterproductive.
+Size it appropriately.
+There's a "yay, add to basket!" mentality that some technical interviewers suffer from when they're creating these tests, but you're not doing your organisation any favours by making this excessive.
+Be **very generous indeed** on the time allowance - creating a false sense of urgency for the candidate is unrealistic, pointless, stressful and ultimately counterproductive.

-- Whatever you decide to use as a code challenge, make sure to communicate what's important to you in code - simplicity, clarity, naming, hygiene.
-These are your choice, but let the candidate know.
+- Whatever you decide to use as a code challenge, make sure to communicate what's important to you in code.
+Simplicity?
+Clarity?
+  Naming?
+Size?
+It's your choice, but let the candidate know.
 No surprises.

 - If beat-the-clock coding challenges are appealing to you because you want people "working quickly" to meet arbitrary deadlines, I